Jareechang/building-with-aws-ecs-part-3/README.md

-### Building with AWS ECS part 2
+### Building with AWS ECS part 3

-This is the code from part 2 of the [“building with AWS ECS“ series](https://www.jerrychang.ca/writing/introducing-aws-ecs-technical-series).
+This is the code from part 3 of the [“building with AWS ECS“ series](https://www.jerrychang.ca/writing/introducing-aws-ecs-technical-series).

 ### Getting started

-#### Setting up infrastructure

 ```sh
 export AWS_ACCESS_KEY_ID=<your-key>